newatoms/beta/_private/pitches/stby.md

 ### Method

-We look at the impact of their service of older clients.
-STBY should suggest which clients we should look at.
+We look at the impact that STBY had on past clients/products/services.
+It would be good if STBY could suggest which clients to look at.

 ### Outcome